cloudflare/cloudflare-docs/content/workers/tutorials/create-sitemap-from-sanity-cms/index.md

 Now it is time to retrieve the data from the CMS.

-The query will depend on your schema and the headless CMS you are using, but here are important considerations:
+The query will depend on your schema, but here are important considerations:

 1. The query must return two properties: slug and lastmod, as those properties are referenced when creating the sitemap.
-Many CMSs support GraphQL, which enables naming properties (e.g., `"lastmod": _updatedAt`).
-However, if you are using REST, then you may need to adjust the Worker code to use the exact properties the API returns.
+GraphQL and GROQ enable naming properties (e.g., `"lastmod": _updatedAt`), allowing you to map custom field names to the required properties.
 2. You will likely need to prefix each slug with the base path so, for `www.example.com/posts/my-post`, the slug returned is `my-post`, but the base path (`/posts/`) is what needs to be prefixed (the domain is automatically added).
 3. Add a sort to the query to provide a consistent order.